 Avoiding outreach to competitors or internal domains.

-Preventing delivery to unsubscribed contacts managed manually outside of Bison.
+Preventing delivery to unsubscribed lead managed manually outside of Bison.

-The Unsubscribe function operates at the contact or campaign level.
-It prevents contacts from being added to any campaign in the first place.
+The Unsubscribe function operates at the lead or campaign level.
+It prevents leads from being added to any campaign in the first place.
+In case a lead gets unsubscribed during a campaign, new emails will be blocked just like with the blacklist.

-If a contact is unsubscribed, the platform will not allow you to add them to a campaign.
+If a lead is unsubscribed, the platform will not allow you to add them to a campaign.

-This check happens during list upload, import, or contact assignment.
+This check happens during list upload, import, or lead assignment.

-The contact is excluded from all sequences by default.
+The lead is excluded from all sequences by default.

-Managing contacts who’ve requested not to be contacted again.
+Managing lead who’ve requested not to be contacted again.

 Avoiding accidental reactivation of cold leads.